UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

     -- 6. Create a number of bins from a vector's range bin_vector(addr, 16) -- creates 16 bins

-    -- 7. Create a single bin with a transition of values bin_transition((1,3,5,7))
+    -- 7. Create a single bin for a transition of values bin_transition((1,3,5,7))

-With the functions above and the procedure ``add_bins()`` we can add bins to the coverpoint.
+With the functions above and the procedure ``add_bins()``, bins can be added to the coverpoint.

 .. code-block::

-    -- 1. Add a single bin using a single value my_coverpoint.add_bins(bin(0));
+    -- 1. Add a single bin for a single value my_coverpoint.add_bins(bin(0));

-    -- 2. Add a single bin using multiple values (the values are ORed) my_coverpoint.add_bins(bin((2,4,6,8)));
+    -- 2. Add a single bin for multiple values (the values are ORed) my_coverpoint.add_bins(bin((2,4,6,8)));

     -- 3. Add a single bin for each value in a given range